Chapter 1 – The Arrival

 5. Due to several incidents at the Kohi Kan, it became progressively clearer how little Maruishi liked me.
 Why do you think he continued to shower me with freebies and “kindness?”

 6. In our classes on Japanese culture, Maruishi exhibited behavior the exact opposite of what both our text and he claimed the Japanese were.
 Do you think Maruishi really was a master teacher, intentionally creating situations designed to let me choose to respond like our text said the Japanese did?
-Or was he simply a knowledgable blowhard oblivious to his own shortcomings?
+Or was he simply a knowledgeable blowhard oblivious to his own shortcomings?

 Chapter 5 – The Town